Be SunSmart

 • on the water

-• around reflective surfaces like snow, ice, concrete and sand
+• around reflective surfaces like snow, ice, concrete, and sand

 • or have a health condition (such as an autoimmune disease, organ transplant recipients), or taking medicines (such as antibiotics) that make you sensitive to the sun.

-Slip on clothing
+Slip on clothing │Kuhunga he kākahu parekiri

-Slip on clothing that covers as much skin as possible, such as a top with a collar and long sleeves, trousers, or long shorts or skirts.
+Slip on clothing that covers as much skin as possible, such as a top with a collar and/or long sleeves, trousers, or long shorts or skirts.
 Fabrics with a tighter weave and darker colours will give you better protection from the sun.

 Slop on plenty of broad-spectrum, water-resistant sunscreen of at least SPF 30.
 An average-sized adult needs a teaspoon of sunscreen for their head and neck, each limb and for the front and the back of the body.
 Apply 20 minutes before going outside and reapply every two hours, or after being in water or sweating.

-Slap on a hat
+Slap on a hat | Whakamauria he pōtae whānui te peha

-Wear a hat with a wide brim or with flaps covering the ears and neck.
+Slap on a hat with a wide brim or with flaps covering the ears and neck.
 More people are sunburnt on the face and neck than any other part of the body.

-Wrap on sunglasses
+Wrap on sunglasses │Kuhunga he mōwhiti rā

 Read the New Zealand Association of Optometrists (NZAO) information on sunglasses